microsoft/sqltoolsservice/docs/guide/jsonrpc_protocol.md

-# JSON-RPC Protocol
+# SQL Tools JSON-RPC Protocol

-The JSON-RPC API provides an host-agnostic interface for leveraging the core .NET API.
+The SQL Tools JSON-RPC API provides an host-agnostic interface for the SQL Tools Service functionality.
+The API provides easily consumable operations that allow simple integration into tools applications.

 ## Launching the Host Process